Battle of Quiberon Bay: Prelude

-During 1759, the British, under Hawke, maintained a close blockade on the French coast in the vicinity of Brest.
+Over the course of 1759, Hawke's fleet maintained a close blockade on the French coast in the vicinity of Brest.
 In that year, the French had made plans to invade England and Scotland, and had accumulated transports and troops around the Loire estuary.
 The defeat of the Mediterranean fleet at the Battle of Lagos in August made the invasion plans impossible, but Choiseul still contemplated a plan for Scotland, and so the fleet was ordered to escape the blockade and collect the transports assembled in the Gulf of Morbihan.

 During the first week of November, a westerly gale came up and, after three days, the ships of Hawke's blockade were forced to run for Torbay on the south coast of England.
 Robert Duff was left behind in Quiberon Bay, with a squadron of five 'fifties' (ships of the line with 50 cannons) and nine frigates to keep an eye on the transports.
-In the meantime, a small squadron from the West Indies joined Hubert de Brienne in Brest and, when an easterly wind came on the 14th, de Brienne slipped out.
+In the meantime, a small squadron from the West Indies joined Chef d'escadre Hubert de Brienne in Brest and, when an easterly wind came on the 14th, de Brienne slipped out.
 He was sighted by which had remained on station off Brest despite the storms but which failed to rendezvous with Hawke, by and which tried to warn Duff but were apparently chased off by the French, and by the victualler Love and Unity returning from Quiberon, which sighted the French fleet at 2 pm on the 15th, 70 miles west of Belle-Isle.
 She met Hawke the next day and he sailed hard for Quiberon into a SSE gale.
 Meanwhile, had arrived in Quiberon Bay the night before to warn Duff and he had put his squadron to sea in the teeth of a WNW gale.